hardlyadequate/analyst-playbook/README.md

 [*back to table of contents*](#b2t)

 This is probably never ending but here is a list of things I want to add.
 Reach out to me if you'd like to help contribute.
-* Event ID table, build more on what's currently there.
 * Include SEC504 and FOR500 into the playbook.
 * Google analytic cookies, UTM.
 * Hubspot targeting cookies, ```__hstc```.